 Awarded for research leading to a thesis on a subject relating to northern geography.

-The James Bourque Northern Doctoral Scholarship (up to $6,000), is awarded annually by The Royal Canadian Geographical Society.
+The James Bourque Northern Doctoral Scholarship (a maximum of $6000, if applications merit) is awarded annually by The Royal Canadian Geographical Society.
 It is for students enrolled in a Doctoral program at a Canadian university.
 The scholarship will be awarded for research leading to a thesis on a subject relating to northern geography.

 The deadline for receipt of applications is February 14th, annually.